2008 Serbian local elections in Kosovo: Unauthorized elections in 2012

-Zubin Potok (6 May 2012)
+Zubin Potok

 Incumbent mayor Slaviša Ristić of the Democratic Party of Serbia continued in office after the election.

-Zvečan (6 May 2012)
+Zvečan

 Incumbent mayor Dragiša Milović of the Democratic Party of Serbia was confirmed for another term in office after the election.
 All lists except the United Regions of Serbia participated in the local government.

 2013 Brussels Deal and after

 As part of the 2013 Brussels deal all aspects of this election were repudiated and invalidated by Serbia.

 Serbian provisional authorities

 Kosovska Mitrovica, Leposavić, Zvečan, and Zubin Potok

 The Serbian government formally dissolved the parallel local assemblies of Kosovska Mitrovica, Leposavić, Zubin Potok, and Zvečan in September 2013.
 The following individuals were appointed to lead provisional authorities in these municipalities: